-In the following Invisalign Lite review video you can hear a detailed account of one user’s experience.
+Another patient, Alice, gives a detailed account in her Invisalign Lite review video below.
 She shares before and after photos of her teeth and talks about the treatment process.
 She also has some tips for managing pain and cleaning the aligners.

-If you want to know more about treatment with Invisalign or other types of braces you can read these Invisalign reviews.
+If you want to know more about treatment with Invisalign you can read these Invisalign reviews.
 You'll also find lots of online reviews and videos from patients sharing their experiences.

 Some wearers report that two hours a day is simply not long enough to eat, clean their aligners, and clean and floss their teeth.
 It's easy for bacteria to build up in the braces so careful cleaning is essential to avoid tooth decay and unpleasant smells.